cloudfoundry/diego-notes/notes/125596231-usability-of-context.md

 }
 ```

 The above is only one possibility for how `context` can be used in `diego release`.
-There are going to be other possibilities for it as well if we choose to dig deeper.
+Our investigation only looked at a few places including the `StepRunner` and `CachedDownloader`.
+In case we decide that `context` is useful, we can dig deeper and look into other places where `context` can be helpful.

 ## Conclusion